Nachiapuram

-Nachiapuram is a Nagarathar village located in Sivagangai District in the State of Tamil Nadu in India.
+Nachiapuram is a village located in Sivagangai District in the State of Tamil Nadu in India.
 Nachiapuram is a panchayat with elected members, and forms part of the Kallal Union.

 History

 The village of Nachiapuram was founded in the 1800s by Nagarthars migrating from Mekkudi, Kambanoor, Naduvikkottai, Siravayal, and other places.
 At that time the Amman Temple, Shivan Temple, and other facilities were built in the village.

 Nachiapuram gets its name from the deity 'Nachiar Amman', worshipped as the Goddess that protects the village and its citizens.

 Emigrants

-In colonial times, Nachiapuram Nagarathars emigrated to countries like Ceylon, Singapore, Burma, Vietnam amongst a few others.
+In colonial times, Nachiapuram Nagarathars emigrated to countries like Sri Lanka, Singapore, Burma, Vietnam, amongst a few others.

 Many of its Nagarathar citizens emigrated to Singapore in the 1930s and 1940s and to many other countries in the 1990s and 2000s.
 Around the 1950s and 1960s, by virtue of most Nagarathars in Singapore having emigrated from Nachiapuram, Singapore was known as Chinna Nachiapuram amongst the Nagarathar residents of Singapore.